-I first became aware of the Rails to Trails movement seventeen years ago when I lived near the North County Trailway.
-It’s a 22-mile long bike path that follows the right-of-way of the old New York Central railroad though Westchester County.
+I first became aware of the rail trails seventeen years ago when I lived near the North County Trailway.
+It’s a 22-mile long bike trail that follows the right-of-way of the old New York Central railroad though Westchester County.

 I love the concept.
 All over the country, there are long stretches of track that belonged to out-business railroads which municipalities and private groups have been turning into multi-use recreational trails and parks.